 The stewardship of data, and governance of a digital presence, are now highly regulated responsibilities which means preservation of digital assets is more than just following best practice.

-Teleware found that 40% of financial services firms are at risk of being fined up to €5 million for failing to comply with record keeping rules under MiFID II
+Up to 40% of financial services firms are at risk of being fined up to €5m for failing to comply with recordkeeping rules under MiFID II

 Poor digital conduct